 George W. Rogers (writing for the Richmond News Leader in 1952) credited one showman, Jake Wells (pictured above), as having been the “…father of Richmond movie houses.”

 Films continued to play a larger role as time went on.
 With his brother Otto, Jake expanded into the Norfolk market, opening the Granby.
-In the early-1920’s the mighty Wells chain included 42 theaters in the Southeast.
+In the early-1920’s the mighty Wells chain included 42 theaters sprinkled across the Southeast.